Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 If you choose to operate under a business name, you will need to file a Trade, Business & Fictitious Name form.
 This form serves as a public notice of your business name and must be unique, not closely resembling other names already on record.

-Before filling out the form, ensure your desired business name is available by doing a business name search on the Delaware Department of State’s website.
+Before filling out the form, ensure your desired business name is available by doing a Delaware business name search on the Delaware Department of State’s website.

-Related: How to file the Delaware Trade, Business & Fictitious Name form
+Related: How To File The Delaware Trade, Business & Fictitious Name Form

-Step 4: Research Business License Requirements
+Step 3: Research Business License Requirements

 Every person or entity conducting a trade or business in Delaware (including sole proprietorships) is required to obtain a business license from the Delaware Division of Revenue.
 The application can be made online through the Delaware One Stop Business Licensing and Registration Service or by completing the Combined Registration Application (CRA) form.
 Although Delaware doesn’t impose a state sales tax, it does require a gross receipts tax for most businesses.
 The CRA form will provide more detailed information on rates and exclusions.